brython-dev/brython/README.md

 including comprehensions, generators, metaclasses, imports, etc. and many modules of the CPython distribution.

+Since version 3.8.0, Brython implements the Python version of the same major / minor version number.

 It includes libraries to interact with DOM elements and events, and with existing Javascript libraries such as jQuery, D3, Highcharts, Raphael etc.
 It supports the latest specs of HTML5/CSS3, and can use CSS Frameworks like